NervosEducationHub/EducationHubArticles/What_is_a_digital_signature_ in_Blockchain_(explainCKBot)/index.md

 title: 'What is a Digital Signature in Blockchain?'
 coverImage: 'images/image1.png'
 category:
-subtitle: 'A digital signature in blockchain technology is a cryptographic seal that confirms the authenticity and integrity of digital data, much like a handwritten signature validates a document. '
+subtitle: 'A digital signature in blockchain technology is a cryptographic seal that confirms the authenticity and integrity of digital data, much like a handwritten signature validates a document.'
 date: '2025-06-01 T15:00:00.000Z'
 author:
 - github:explainCKBot